 And because shrimp with remoulade sauce goes with fried green tomatoes, just like peas go with carrots…although I can’t say that I have ever actually eaten or cooked peas and carrots before…but anyway, you get the point!

 Although there is a bit of a mess factor when it comes to preparing the tomatoes, they are pretty easy and so amazingly delicious that any mess is long forgotten after that first bite!
-Emma tenatively lifted her fork dipped hers in ranch dressing and then she popped it in her mouth.
+Emma, the chef for hire, tenatively lifted her fork dipped hers in ranch dressing and then she popped it in her mouth.
 Her first description was that it sure didn’t taste like a tomato and that she loved how it had just a little bit of a tangy taste to it.
 She devoured at least 5 big slices!

 The recipe is so easy…